-A bulk buying club provides a way for a group of people to get organic wholefoods cheaply by pooling their funds to purchase in bulk from a wholesaler or producer, rather than paying retail prices.
+A bulk buying club provides a way for a people to get organic wholefoods cheaply by pooling their funds to purchase in bulk from a wholesaler or producer, rather than paying retail prices.
 In many of these informal food co-ops, all members are also volunteer workers who organise collectively and democratically to source products in line with their values.

 - Buying is ‘pre-order, pre-pay’ – members plan their food needs in advance, choosing from a listing and pay up-front.
 These funds are then used to place an order on behalf of the group as a whole.

 - Operating with very low overheads and on a non-profit basis – with no full-time premises or paid staff, prices can be kept close to wholesale rates, far below shop prices.

 - Keeping things simple and staying small-scale – a group can easily run with just a few member households who are already connected.
 This is why existing groups can be difficult to find out about – they don’t have much need to publicise and promote themselves.